 - 2.1 This regulation explains what the student needs to achieve in order to pass a unit, how the overall unit results are derived and how credit is awarded. - 2.2 Unit assessment is made up of one or more assessment tasks which could be either "In Programme Assessment" or "End Assessment".
-Where there is more than one assessment task, weightings and rules for passing the unit will be defined and published. - 2.3 Grades of achievement for Pearson Education Ltd units for performance are agreed by the Subject Assessment Board. - 2.4 The grades for BTEC / Edexcel units are awards as follows:
+Where there is more than one assessment task, weightings and rules for passing the unit will be defined and published. - 2.3 Grades of achievement for ABDO Diploma for performance are agreed by the Subject Assessment Board. - 2.4 The grades for ABDO Diploma units are awards as follows:

-Outcome Description Pass awarded when all pass criteria have been achieved Merit awarded when all pass and merit criteria have been achieved Distinction awarded when all pass, merit and distinction criteria have been achieved Refer after formative and summative assessment, the student has failed to achieve a pass grade Defer after the student has submitted a case for mitigating circumstances and it has been accepted the student is permitted a further opportunity for assessment Fail after initial referral and reassessment, the student has failed to achieve a pass grade the student will be deemed to have failed the unit (Unclassified) Pending, CA these are exceptional outcomes and will be considered at the Examination Board and communicated with advice
+Outcome Description Pass awarded when all module components have been attempted, and an overall pass mark (40%) has been achieved Refer after formative and summative assessment, the student has failed to achieve a pass mark (40%) Defer after the student has submitted a case for mitigating circumstances and it has been accepted the student is permitted a further opportunity for assessment Fail after initial referral and reassessment, the student has failed to achieve a pass mark (40%) the student will be deemed to have failed the unit Pending, CA these are exceptional outcomes and will be considered at the Examination Board and communicated with advice

 - 2.5 Unit teams will be responsible for recommending overall student grades for each unit.
 For a unit involving one assessment, the overall grade will be the grade obtained in that assessment.
-For a unit involving more than one assessment, each student's profile of grades and weightings of assessment components will be considered when recommending overall grades. - 2.6 The minimum pass criteria to pass a unit is to: - achieve an overall pass grade and - o make a valid attempt at all unit assessment tasks - 2.7 When the student achieves or exceeds the minimum pass criteria for a unit, credit for the unit will be awarded. - 2.8 When the student has passed a unit and the outcome of summative assessment is recorded on the student profile, further opportunities to improve the original grade are not allowed.
+For a unit involving more than one assessment, each student's profile of grades and weightings of assessment components will be considered when recommending overall grades. - 2.6.1 The minimum pass criteria to pass a unit is to: - o achieve an overall pass mark in all assessments at a minimum of 40% - 2.7 When the student achieves or exceeds the minimum pass mark for a unit/module, a pass for the unit will be awarded. - 2.8 When the student has passed a unit/module and the outcome of summative assessment is recorded on the student profile, further opportunities to improve the original grade are not allowed.